 Mitsubishi Aircraft has decided to ramp up production faster and then build MRJs at a quicker rate than the five-a-month initially planned, says Hitoshi Iwasa, director of strategic planning at the Japanese manufacturer.
 Last year the company was studying an increased production rate.
 Now the questions are how much faster the production line can go and how to get enough skilled workers to do it.
 “Our target will be more than five—probably seven, eight or even 10,” Iwasa says.
 “Our ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mitsubishi Aircraft Will Increase MRJ Production Rate".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mitsubishi Aircraft Will Increase MRJ Production Rate".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.